Senator McNerney's

 • SB 31 Expanding the Use of Recycled Water

-SB 31 helps drought-proof CA by boosting the use of recycled water.
-It also enhances the state’s fresh water supply by allowing businesses, homes, and agencies to expand their use of recycled water for irrigation and other uses, rather than relying on drinking water.
+Approved by the Legislature on Sept.
+4, 2025, SB 31 helps drought-proof CA by boosting the use of recycled water.
+It also protects the state’s fresh water supply by allowing businesses, homes, and agencies to expand their use of recycled water for irrigation and other uses, rather than relying on drinking water.
 For more information, email Lauren.Winn@sen.ca.gov

 Creating Clean Energy Jobs and Fighting Climate Change

-• SB 787 Strengthening Clean Energy Supply Chains
+• SB 787 Job Growth in Clean Energy Supply Chains

-SB 86 creates clean manufacturing energy jobs in California by extending and expanding a key program providing tax incentives to CA green energy manufacturers that open up shop in California and hire California workers.
-Also adds nuclear fusion manufacturing to the tax incentive program.
+Signed into law by Gov. Newsom on Oct.
+1, 2025, SB 86 creates clean manufacturing energy jobs in California by extending a key program that provides tax incentives to CA green energy manufacturers.
+The bill also adds fusion energy to the tax incentive program.
 For more information, email Lauren.Winn@sen.ca.gov

 • SB 327 Accelerating Fusion Energy